-The MBP’s two compressor sections allow virtually limitless possibilities in dynamics for either dual mono or stereo sources, with controls for ratio, threshold, attack, release, blend, side chain HPF, limit and make up gain.
+The Compressor The MBP’s two compressor sections allow virtually limitless possibilities in dynamics for either dual mono or stereo sources, with controls for ratio, threshold, attack, release, blend, side chain HPF, limit and make up gain.
 With the stereo link control engaged, Ch.
 A settings act as the master control for convenient operation.
 When engaged, the compressor section can be used in both feed-forward and feed-back modes to provide a transparent modern response (feed-forward), or a smoother more musical vintage response (feed-back).
 Peak mode alters the compressor’s attack to react to peak transients with a roughly .1ms response time.
 When the Peak switch is disengaged, the compressor responds to the RMS signal in conjunction with the attack and release settings.
 SC HPF inserts a high pass filter at 250 Hz into the side chain to deal with intense low frequencies that may skew the response of the VCA with certain songs and instruments.
 “Blend” creates a parallel mix between the compressed and dry signals.
 By mixing the compressed and dry signals, it is possible to increase the volume of quieter elements in the source material (for instance, delicate snare brushing on a track with much louder hits), while maintaining a natural dynamic feel for the louder elements.

 To further control the side chain, there is also an insert “send” and “return” that may be paired with an external EQ or other filters for additional manipulation.
 The “return” may also be used as a “Key” input for ducking one signal to another (for instance, a voice-over keying the compressor to duck a background music track).

-The Portico II Master Buss Processor also features an extremely versatile, transparent and musical limiter.
+The Limiter The Portico II Master Buss Processor also features an extremely versatile, transparent and musical limiter.
 At first glance, one might scoff at the single knob operation, however this limiter is extremely intelligent, knowing how to appropriately respond to the various signals presented to it.
 Our new Adaptive Release Technology is behind this revolutionary performance.
 Using a blend of release time constants, this limiter will simultaneously respond quickly to transient material (such as the “snap” of a snare drum) and slowly to more sluggish signals (such as a bass guitar).
 This configuration allows the limiter to grab a transient and let go just an instant later, while also dealing with more constant signals in a slower, more musical way.
 In this manner, the MBP Limiter can provide a much more aggressive amount of limiting than typically possible, while maintaining the essential character of the music and remaining free of the modulation distortion usually found in a fast acting limiter.

 Typically there is a tradeoff between how fast limiter can react and the amount of modulation distortion in the lower frequencies.
 This is due to the lower frequencies finding their way into the side chain signal, triggering the compressor on and off very quickly, which ends up modulating the overall signal.
 This is interesting to look at with sine waves, but sounds quite undesirable with music.
 The MBP does not have this tradeoff, and one is able to have the best of both worlds: a quick, snappy response while maintaining the integrity and smoothness of the low end.
 In addition to the adaptive time constant circuitry, the release time is also varied with the position of the knob.
 As the knob is turned counter clock-wise, the release time is increased accordingly, as typically one would want a longer release time with a larger amount of reduction.